-Discover the latest works from the Mémorial de la Shoah collection published by Calmann-Lévy, on sale
+Discover the latest books from the Mémorial de la Shoah collection published by Calmann-Lévy, on sale

-Historian, Willy Cohn is one of the major intellectual figures of Jewish Breslau between the two wars.
-Preoccupied by the course of things since the advent of Hitler, Willy Cohn is for his descendants, as for posterity in the broad sense, the chronicler of the destiny of the Jews and Judaism before what he presides to be the end of a world, his own and that of his family.
+Historian, Willy Cohn is one of the major intellectual figures of Jewish Breslau in the interwar period.
+Preoccupied by the course of things since the advent of Hitler, Willy Cohn is for his descendants, as for posterity in the broad sense, the chronicler of the destiny of the Jews and Judaism before what he believes must be the end of a world, his own and that of his family.

-He therefore devotes all his strength, until the last hours before his deportation, to write and makes sure to return to a safe place a testimony that proves exceptional.
-He does it as a historian, who records the restrictions of rights, dispossessions, deprivations; as a German Jew, who desperately cares about Germany for which he fought during the First World War; as a pious man who believes in the strength of Jewish history, he shares the contradictions that undermine him, his hesitations about what to do: flee or not, what to do in Palestine?
-He did not have the time nor the means to leave and was assassinated with his second wife and their two daughters in Kaunas in Lithuania, while his first wife was gassed at Auschwitz.
+He therefore devoted all his strength, up to the last hours before his deportation, to writing and making sure that a testimony which turned out to be exceptional was put in a safe place.
+He does it as a historian, who records restrictions on rights, dispossessions, and deprivations ; as a German Jew, who desperately cares about the Germany for which he fought during the First World War ; as a pious man who believes in the strength of Jewish history, he shares the contradictions that undermine him, his hesitations about what to do: flee or not, what to do in Palestine?
+He had neither the time nor the means to leave and was murdered with his second wife and their two daughters in Kaunas, Lithuania, while his first wife was gassed at Auschwitz.

-With this abridged version, the Breslau Journal presented here delivers us a valuable document, which the German press compared to the testimony of Victor Klemperer, and which had an immense impact at its publication.
-It makes us take an exemplary measure of what was the programmed destruction of the Jews in Europe under Nazism.
+With this abridged version, the Breslau Diary presented here delivers us a valuable document, which the German press has compared to the testimony of Victor Klemperer, and which had an immense echo at its publication.
+He makes us take an exemplary measure of what was the programmed destruction of Jews in Europe under Nazism.

-Born in 1888 in Breslau, then a city of the Reich, (today Wroclaw in Poland), Willy Cohn teaches history at the high school and dedicates himself to research on the history of Sicily during the Norman era.
-His works are still referred to today.
-Politically engaged, he notably writes biographies on Marx, Engels, Lassalle, and writes articles on Jewish history.
+Born in 1888 in Breslau, then a city of the Reich (today Wroclaw in Poland), Willy Cohn teaches history at high school and is dedicated to research on the history of Sicily during the Norman era.
+His works are still a reference today.
+Politically engaged, he notably wrote biographies on Marx, Engels, Lassalle, and wrote articles on Jewish history.
 He also left Memoirs.

 "VICHY, THE FRENCH AND THE SHOAH – A STATE OF SCIENTIFIC KNOWLEDGE"